-- · Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) appendices I and II - The Convention on Migratory Species (CMS) appendices I and II
+- Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) appendices I and II - The Convention on Migratory Species (CMS) appendices I and II

-At least 139 species are considered as having conservation importance according to the assessment methods adopted under EIAO.
-If the CITES appendices and CMS appendices are also considered, 171 species of birds species recorded on Po Toi are of conservation importance.
-The list of birds recorded on Po Toi and their conservation statuses can be found in APPENDIX I.
+At least 140 species are considered as having conservation importance according to the assessment methods adopted under EIAO.
+If the CITES appendices and CMS appendices are also considered, at least 172 species of birds species recorded on Po Toi are of conservation importance.
+The list of birds recorded on Po Toi and their conservation statuses can be found in APPENDIX 1.